ginberg/data-analyst-nd/P5/project5.md

 It will return the paramater combination that has the best performance given a scoring function.
 The default scoring is accuracy, some other options are precision and recall.

-## Cross Validation strategy
+## (Cross) Validation strategy

-Cross validation is important to be able to create a model that doesn't overfit to the data.
+When using all the available data to train the classifier, it probably overfits to the data.
+This means that it is customized too much to the data and it will probably not perform very well to a new data set.
+Therefore it is best to split the data in a training set and a testing set.
+This is better because we can measure the performance on a part of the data (testing set) that is not used to train the model.
+However, it is possible to tweak the classifier parameters to improve the performance on the testing set.
+So in a way, still all the data is used to optimize the model, which can cause overfitting.
+Therefore a separate part of the data set can be used to validate the performance, it is called the validation set.
+Validation means to compute a performance measure (e.g. accuracy) on the validation set.
+However, by partitioning the available data into three sets, the number of samples which can be used to train the the model is reduced.
+Also the results can depend on a particular random choice for the train and validation sets.

+Cross validation solves this issue, because it doesn't need a validation set.
+The data is split into a training set and a testing set.
+Part of the training set is used to evaluate the performance.
 It is best to use a K-fold cross validation in order to make sure all observations are used for both training and validation in the k-runs.
 So, the first cross validator I used was KFold, but it didn't perform very well, especially I had problems getting the recall at a good level.
 That is probably caused by the characteristics of the dataset: the amount of poi's is only 12,3%.
 So when splitting our data into training and testing sets, it might be that there are no poi's at all in a training set and thus it is not possible to make a good model.
 The StratifiedKFold makes sure that the folds are made with preserving the percentage of samples in each class.
 When comparing this one to KFold, it gives a better performance, but not